amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 ## Types of Aqua Opertaor
 There are three types of Aqua Operators:
 * Marketplace - The marketplace operator is purchased through Red Hat Marketplace.
-* Community - Aqua's offical Operator before it was verified by Red Hat.
+* Community - Aqua's offical Operator.
 It typically represtens the latest and newest version of the Operator.
-* Certified - Aqua's offical Operator that is vetted and tested by Red Hat.
+* Certified - Aqua's offical Operator vetted and certified by Red Hat.
 The certfitied Operator is based on the latest cummunity Operator.
-It is packaged in a mode that allows it to work in disconnected networks, and containts UBI images that are vetted by RedHat.
+It is packaged in a mode that allows it to work in disconnected networks, and containts UBI images as part of the package.

 ## Deploying the Aqua Operator